 Discretely managed portfolios have been valued by the custodian appointed to hold the assets using market prices applicable at balance date.
 Investments in pooled vehicles have been valued in accordance with the valuations supplied by the managers.
-Currency conversions have been made at the spot market mid rates applicable at balance date where applicable.
+Where currency conversions are required, these have been made at the spot market mid rates applicable at balance date.